jakobib/ticer2012/slides.md

 science (Ørom 2007).

-* **Advice:** Don't mess with research data as facts or as observations but treat them as documents, like any other digital publications!
+* **Advice:** Don't mess with research data as facts or as observations but treat them as documents, like other (digital) publications!

 [^5]: See Buckland (1997,1998) for an introduction.